Using Everything the Almond Orchard Grows

 The nutritious almonds we eat1 grow in a shell, protected by a hull, on a tree.
 The trees store carbon and are transformed into electricity at the end of their lives, the shells become livestock bedding, and the hulls are used as dairy feed.
 Nothing goes to waste.
 California Almond farmers and processors have always taken responsibility for these coproducts—the hulls, shells and trees—getting the most out of the resources used to grow almonds and ensuring they’re put to beneficial use rather than sent to landfill.

 A changing market for these materials has led the California Almond community to focus research investment on new uses, embracing a zero-waste approach to ensure everything our almond orchards grow is used while addressing needs across multiple industries such as food, pharmaceuticals and automotive.
+In fact, by 2025, the California almond community commits to achieve zero waste in our orchards by putting everything we grow to optimal use.

 Almond trees capture and store a significant amount of carbon over their 25-year life cycle, and using the trees’ hulls, shells and woody biomass is key to reducing carbon emissions and environmental impact.
 Considering the inherent properties of trees and current uses of almond coproducts, current almond farming practices are offsetting about 50% of their carbon emissions.2 With further production improvements and policy changes, the California Almond community could eventually be carbon neutral, or even carbon negative.